Scientists may have found one reason why honeybees have been disappearing from the United States.

 The virus kills bees.
 Researchers in Israel first described it in 2004.
 But until now, bee experts hadn't paid much attention to it.

 When trying to find out why the bees were disappearing, a research team at Columbia University in New York City studied bee colonies both with and without symptoms of the collapse disorder.
-In each colony, the scientists looked for evidence of microbes living only in the sick colonies.
+In each colony, the scientists looked for germs present only in the sick colonies.

 Scientists still don't know whether IAPV can single-handedly cause colony-collapse disorder.
 One reason is that even if the virus is making colonies sick, it could have a partner in crime.
 It's possible, for instance, that mites or chemicals in the environment weaken bees, making them more likely to catch IAPV.